AxisCommunications/acap3-examples/axevent/subscribe_to_event/README.md

 http://<axis_device_ip>/axis-cgi/admin/systemlog.cgi?appname=subscribe_to_event
 ```

-or by clicking on the "**App log**" link in the device GUI or by using extracting the logs using following commands
+or by clicking on the "**App log**" link in the device GUI or by extracting the logs using following commands
 in the terminal.
 > [!IMPORTANT]
 *> Please make sure SSH is enabled on the device to run the